OmriGrossW/Bezier-Curve/README.md

 Bezier Curve approximation using OpenGL - by Piecewise Cubic Bezier Curve drawing and de Casteljau's algorithms.

+Control Keys Summary:
+Define control points for the curve using mouse left-click.
+To clear screen press 'c' , to Render 'd'.
+If you don't enter n value as a command line argument then it is initialized to 0, then 'space' key is active and used to increment the value of n by 1 for each 'space' key press.

 In the default mode the user left-clicks inside the window to define a series of control points.
 Each left-click creates a new control point in the position the mouse points at, after which the program should draw a red point in that position.